hexbabe/rgb-d-overlay/README.md

 This module implements the [Viam camera API](https://docs.viam.com/build/program/apis/#camera) in a `rgb-d-overlay` model.
 With this model, you can process color and depth outputs from multiple camera modules, in order to ensure that the FOV, resolution, aspect ratio, and time synchronization of the cameras are aligned.
-This model uses ImageMagick to overlay two images semi-transparently to directly compare two camera outputs.
+This module uses ImageMagick to overlay two images semi-transparently to directly compare two camera outputs.

 ## Requirements